 Combine all efforts from differing groups to promote Tucson for growth.

-Establish homeless transition centers in abandoned schools/buildings for re-entry.
+Establish homeless transition centers in abandoned buildings for re-entry.
 Provide quick strike teams to address, relocate and clear homeless camps.

 Tucson Curb Appeal

 Devote resources to clean medians, thoroughfares, abandoned building/lots.
 Pick up litter, clear weeds, and clean graffiti from all public property.